-Once the individual's verification status is classified as "verified," the CCHA should remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.
+Once the individual's verification status is classified as "verified," the CCHA may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.
+The retention of the EIV Summary Report or Income Report is adequate documentation of an individual's SSN.

-Once an individual's status is classified as "verified" in HUD's EIV system, the CCHA will remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.
+Once an individual's status is classified as "verified" in HUD's EIV system, the CCHA will maintain the SSN verification for the term of their tenancy.